 We welcome your interest for training in our program.
 We are unable to provide observership or externship positions.
 We will begin accepting applications through Electronic Resident Application Services (ERAS) only, beginning September 1 and ending December 31 for the Upcoming Match season.

 We accept applications from all interested applicants.
-However, we only sponsor J-1 visas for international medical graduates.
-It is a requirement for all medical students to have successfully passed both the USMLE/COMLEX steps I and II before beginning residency.
+We sponsor J-1 and H1B visas for international medical graduates.
+It is a requirement for all medical students to have successfully passed both the USMLE/COMLEX steps I and II (and step III for H1B Visa candidates) before beginning residency.
 Candidates who have failed one of the USMLE/COMLEX Step exams are usually not chosen for an interview.
 You will not need to have ECFMG certification when applying, but will need it to be certified for the match.
 We prefer to interview candidates who have graduated from medical school within the last 5 years.
 Exceptions may occasionally be granted for individuals who have demonstrated a commitment to further education by achieving a masters or doctoral degree.
 Successful applicants to our program have good interpersonal skills, an outstanding command of English, a strong fund of medical knowledge demonstrated by solid USMLE/COMLEX scores and an excellent performance in medical school.

 Additionally, for international medical school graduates, we prefer, but do not require previous US experience.
 International graduates are encouraged to apply.